 Key Definitions

-Cold War: The period of geopolitical tension, ideological rivalry, and military competition between the United States and Soviet Union and their respective allies from approximately 1947 to 1991, characterized by the absence of direct military conflict between the superpowers and the use of proxy wars, espionage, economic pressure, and propaganda as instruments of competition.
+Cold War: The period of geopolitical tension, ideological rivalry, and military competition between the United States and Soviet Union and their respective allies from approximately 1947 to 1991, characterised by the absence of direct military conflict between the superpowers and the use of proxy wars, espionage, economic pressure, and propaganda as instruments of competition.

 Containment: The American grand strategy for the Cold War, derived from George Kennan's analysis, which held that the Soviet Union would expand wherever it encountered weakness and could be deterred by firm resistance; rather than seeking to roll back Soviet power, the United States should build up strength at strategic points to prevent further expansion.